BlueKittyMeow/Emil/framework/descriptions-var-lengths.md

 ### Setting and Characters

 THE SPECIMEN takes place in Prague in 1895, during the final years of the Habsburg Empire.
-Dr. Emil Kratochvíl is a respected professor specializing in anesthetic research, but he secretly struggles with what we would now recognize as anorexia nervosa—though at the time, such conditions were called "nervous disorders" or "wasting diseases."
+Dr. Emil Králik is a respected professor specializing in anesthetic research, but he secretly struggles with what we would now recognize as anorexia nervosa—though at the time, such conditions were called "nervous disorders" or "wasting diseases."
 His closest friend is Felix von Rothenberg, an aristocratic architectural preservationist who helps maintain Prague's historic buildings.

 ### The Discovery